anurag-026/Flutter_UI/README.md

-This includes a list of app UIs made for practise purpose
+This compilation features a series of app UIs crafted for practice using Flutter and Dart.
+These projects serve as practical exercises to enhance skills in Flutter development and explore the functionality of Dart programming.
+Each UI design within this collection represents a deliberate effort for learning and skill-building through hands-on experience with Flutter and Dart

 Screenshots:
 <p>